dnmfarrell/berrybrew/doc/Create a Release.md

 - Locally, create a new branch: `git checkout -b vx.xx`

-- Push the new branch to Github: `git push -u origin vx.xx`

 - Update the `Version()` method in `src\berrybrew.cs` file with the new version

 - Add the following to the `Changes` file:

-    - x.xx UNREL
+    - `x.xx UNREL`

+- Commit the changes:

-- `git commit && git push` to push these changes to the new version's branch
+    - `git commit -a -m "bumped to ver x.xx`

+- Push the new branch to Github:

+    - `git push -u origin vx.xx`